William Holland, 1st Baron Rotherham: Biography

 He retained the Rotherham seat at successive general elections, up to and including that held in January 1910.
 However, he chose to step down from parliament in February 1910 to allow J A Pease, who had lost his seat at Saffron Walden, to be returned to parliament at a by-election.

 In July 1910 Holland was raised to the Peerage of the United Kingdom as Baron Rotherham of Broughton, in the County of Lancaster.
 He also received the freedom of the Borough of Rotherham.

 He had disposed of William Holland and Sons in 1898, and with the moneys received had made a number of unwise investments in Chinese mines and railways and Japanese bonds.
 In 1917 Lord Rotherham became insolvent, and was forced to make a settlement with his creditors.

+Personal life

 William Holland married Mary Lund in 1874, and they had one son; Stuart Lund Holland, born in 1876.
 His wife converted to Roman Catholicism in 1905, and he followed suit in 1922.

 Lord Rotherham died at his residence in Rottingdean, Sussex in December 1927, aged 78.